saadl27/PuckoPolis/README.md

 </p>

 Now we'll add the newly created remote repository for `TPIntro2` as second remote to our `TPIntro1` local repository.
 In the `TPIntro1` terminal session, execute the following:

-> [!WARNING]
-> DON'T FORGET to replace `username` with your github username in this following command!!

 <div class="box"><pre>
 git remote add another_remote https://github.com/username/TPIntro2.git